husarion/panther_ros/panther_gazebo/README.md

 - `charging_time` [*float*, default: **6.0**]: Specifies the charging time for the battery in hours.
 - `power_load` [*float*, default: **120.0**]: Represents the average power load during normal operation **[W]** and is initially set to 120.0 W. With the default power load of 120.0 W, the robot can operate for up to 8 hours.
 When the `simulate_discharging` parameter is set to `false`, this value defaults to 0.0 W. Users are encouraged to customize this value to match their specific requirements.
 For more information on Panther power consumption, please refer to [Panther Battery & Charging Documentation](https://husarion.com/manuals/panther/#battery--charging).

+> **Note**
+>
+> The `percentage` field has a range of 0.0-100.0.
+This differs from the real functioning of Panthera, where, in accordance with the BatteryState message definition, the value is within the range of 0.0-1.0.

 #### Charging Process

 Unfortunately, there is no straightforward way to exchange `LinearBatteryPlugin` services between ROS and Gazebo Transport, so you need to use the `ign` commands.
 As a result, the method of charging differs between the real and simulated robot.